TsekNet/PowerShell/Profile/README.md

 # TsekNet's Profile

 My personal, heavily customized PowerShell profile.
-Feel free to use and distrubute it as you see fit.
-I am always improving this, so if you catch any errors, or see where I can improve, please let me know!

 To use this profile, simply place this file in any of your $profile directories and restart your PowerShell console